webofdata/specification-archived/specification.md

     - Duplicates are not removed.
   - All properties on B that are not present on A are added to C.

+Merging of two or more subject representations can result in a new materialised representation or can appear to be a merged representation.
+This is up to the client to decide.
+These rules are defined to give some consistency to the merging process.

 #### Normal JSON Properties